jstnoname/DocGen/README.md

 Not more!
 DocGen is package written on python to generate documentation to your code by one command

+## How to download
+Go to tags and click on "Release" or click on "Releases" on main page, after download file with .whl extension and install this file through pip: `pip install (PATH TO FILE)`

 ## How to use
 * Download our package from this repository or install it through<br>
 `pip install docgen`